vscode-icons/vscode-icons/README.md

 - `Toggle Angular Preset (Workspace Level)`: This command will enable/disable the `Angular icons`.
 - `Toggle Official JS Preset (User Level)`: This command will enable/disable the `Official JS icon`.
 - `Toggle Official TS Preset (User Level)`: This command will enable/disable the `Official TS icon`.
+- `Toggle Official JSON Preset (User Level)`: This command will enable/disable the `Official JSON icon`.
 - `Toggle Folder Icons Visibility (User Level)`: This command will enable/disable the `Visibility of the folder icons`.

 Note that some of the `preset commands` will modify your `settings` at a different level.
 If you choose to modify them manually then you can also choose what `setting` are you going to use.